Flat Baroque and Berserk

-Flat Baroque and Berserk is the fourth album by English folk / rock singer-songwriter and guitarist Roy Harper, and was first released in 1970 by Harvest Records.
+Flat Baroque and Berserk is the fourth studio album by the English folk musician Roy Harper.
+It was released in January 1970 through Harvest Records.

 History

-Flat Baroque and Berserk was the first of Harper's recordings to enter the charts, reaching number 20 in the UK album chart in January 1970.
-Produced by Peter Jenner and recorded at Abbey Road Studios, Flat Baroque and Berserk was the first of eight albums recorded for EMI's Harvest label.
+Flat Baroque and Berserk was the first of Roy Harper's recordings to enter the charts, reaching number 20 in the UK album chart in January 1970.
+Produced by Peter Jenner and recorded at Abbey Road Studios, it was also the first of eight albums recorded for EMI's Harvest label.
 Harper has said of the album, "for the first time in my recording career, proper care and attention was paid to the presentation of the song."